 - Minimum 3.00 GPA for the last 45 semester credits and the completion of all required prerequisite courses with a grade of "C" or better.
 All prerequisite courses must be completed before the program begins in August, and can be in-progress at the time of the application and application deadline.

 - CSDCAS custom personal essay question: Describe what inspires your decision for becoming an audiologist, including your preparation for training in this profession, your aptitude and motivation, and the basis for your interest in audiology.

 - Three letters of recommendation.
-At least one reference is required from a professor who has taught you in college or an audiologist, either of whom can speak to your potential for success in an AuD program.
-Additional letters of recommendation will be accepted from one or more of the following sources: academic advisor, audiologist, healthcare professional, professor, speech-language pathologist, or supervisor/employer.
+At least one reference is required from a professor who has taught you in college OR an audiologist, either of whom can speak to your potential for success in an AuD program.
+The other two letters of recommendation will be accepted from one or more of the following sources: academic advisor, audiologist, healthcare professional, professor, speech-language pathologist, or supervisor/employer.

 - Demonstrated English proficiency is required of all applicants whose first language is not English.
 The deadline to take the TOEFL exam is January 1 of the year that you are applying to start the program.

 - On-campus interview: Qualified candidates will be invited to an on-campus interview following review of the written application.
 This interview provides both you and Pacific University the opportunity to determine fit, motivation and ability to be successful in the AuD program.

 - Accepted students must meet and fulfill all essential functions for Pacific University School of Audiology as outlined in the document Essential Functions for Audiology Education: Admissions and Retention Requirements (pdf)

 A satisfactory command of the English language is required for admission to Pacific University, prior to admission.
 Please note that this requirement applies to all applicants if English is not their native language, including permanent residents and citizens.